AdamT84/Hangman/README.md

 ![Wrong letter](/screenshots/wrong_letter.png)

-- Once the game is over if the user has lost, they will be told how many wrong and how many correct guess they made and what the word was.
+- Once the game is over if the user has lost, they will be told how many wrong and how many correct guesses they made and what the word was.
 Winners will be told they have won
 - The user will then be asked if they wish to play again with a yes or no response.

 ![Game loss](/screenshots/game_loss.png)